Making hope contagious

 —Tom Nicoll

-Black and white photo of a man shaking hands with a woman in a blazer, two women in the background, gray background.
+Black and white halftone photo of a man shaking hands with a group of seated participants.
+Elder CW Harris presents a role-play activity at the 2016 Theology & Peace Conference.

 It's spiritually invigorating to be part of an organization that seeks to change the theological landscape of American Christianity.